MoonDevelopmentsLLC/AstalaMail/README.md

 🎯 Features
 🔒 Privacy by Design

     No Data Harvesting: I don’t mine your emails, track behavior, or sell analytics.
+I don't use telemetry and don't include logs in pre-compiled builds.
+(Stripped by compilation)

-    End-to-End Encryption (Future): Implementation for auto encryption of emails across all hosts.
+    End-to-End Encryption (Future): Implementation for auto encryption of email sent across all hosts.

     Local Storage: All data stays on your device, providers/hosts won't know your other providers/hosts